 EYES ON COVID-19 RECOVERY

-In May 2020, Kings and its partners were awarded a $2.2 million grant from the government-sponsored Digital Technology Supercluster to build Project Looking Glass.
-The initiative is led by Kings in partnership with Riskthinking.AI, Limestone Analytics, Queen’s University, aiSight, and Distributed Compute Labs.
+In May 2020, Distributive and its partners were awarded a $2.2 million grant from the government-sponsored Digital Technology Supercluster to build Project Looking Glass.
+The initiative is led by Distributive in partnership with Riskthinking.AI, Limestone Analytics, Queen’s University, aiSight, and Distributed Compute Labs.
 Project contributors include CENGN, Server Cloud Canada, Dymond, AMPD, PHEMI Systems, Krate Distributed Information Systems, and multiple municipalities in Ontario, B.C., Newfoundland, and Saskatchewan.

 Project Looking Glass will unite Canadian enterprise, academic, and municipal groups to create innovative methods for communities to mitigate and recover from the COVID-19 pandemic.
-Project Looking Glass will be rolled out quickly to municipalities that have indicated their interest, and Kings is accepting new users all the time.
+Project Looking Glass will be rolled out quickly to municipalities that have indicated their interest, and Distributive is accepting new users all the time.